-- a.
-Evaluation of Graduate Program Directors: A faculty member serving in the position of program director will be evaluated at the end of each year of service as part of his or her annual faculty evaluation, conducted by the department chairperson.
-The department chairperson will seek input from each of the faculty teaching within that program with regard to performance as it relates to the goals of the program; faculty teaching within that program will be asked to complete an evaluation form similar to that utilized in evaluations of departmental chairpersons. - b.
+a.
+Evaluation of Graduate Program Directors: A faculty member serving in the position of program director will be evaluated at the end of each year of service as part of his or her annual faculty evaluation, conducted by the Department Chair.
+The Department Chair will seek input from each of the faculty teaching within that program with regard to performance as it relates to the goals of the program; faculty teaching within that program will be asked to complete an evaluation form similar to that utilized in evaluations of Departmental Chairs.

 Term Duration for Graduate Program Directors: A faculty member serving in the position of program director may serve in that position for a period of five years.
-The department chairperson, after consulting with faculty teaching in that program, will then appoint a new faculty member to direct the program for a term of five years.
+The Department Chair, after consulting with faculty teaching in that program, will then appoint a new faculty member to direct the program for a term of five years.